 Tooling, in manufacturing, can be defined as the process of designing and engineering the tools essential for producing the components or parts needed to form the final product.
 It can include cutting tools such as grinding and milling machines; work-holding tools such as fixtures or jigs; molds, dies, and patterns for plastics and sheet metals; and welding and inspection fixtures.
-There are an unlimited number of approaches for tool development and many materials, ranging from hard metals to composites that can be used to produce these tools.
+There is an unlimited number of approaches for tool development and many materials, ranging from hard metals to composites that can be used to produce these tools.

 Tooling is a core technology used in virtually all major markets — from electronics to transportation to food processing — and is frequently a standard part of the design and production process.
 With so many other aspects to look into, it is easy to fall back on the default traditional tooling approaches.
 But for many companies, shifting to an alternate tooling material or using a new method for designing and developing tooling, could help to deliver that bullet-proof design in a more efficient way, saving time as well as money.

 Across industries, plenty of manufacturers are trying out composite, or “soft” tooling techniques using materials such as polyurethane foam.
 While this may not be the right choice for all applications and tooling requirements, there are several instances where using polyurethane foam either as the final tool or to help in making the final hard tool can help you to lower cost, iterate faster, or create a more accurate tool.